 The majority of reforms recommended by the 6AC report have been adopted.
 For example, 2015 legislation created the Office of Defense Services (ODS) composed of three branches: Central Administration, The Public Defender’s Office, and the Office of Conflicts Counsel.
 The Central Administration branch includes the management team, training and development, fiscal and human resources, intake and IT, and the branch handles all the non-case related business matters for the entire ODS.
 The Chief Defender is now appointed for an 8-year term.
 The primary public defender office now provides continuous representation by the same attorney in all felony cases in all counties.
 New funding has allowed ODS to increase assigned counsel rates to $90/hour.

 The 6AC’s work did not stop there.
 With the Idaho legislature still unsure about how best to enforce the ISPDC standards, the legislative commission was reconvened and the 6AC was again retained to provide technical assistance.
 In 2016, Idaho took the next giant step forward in providing effective right to counsel services.
 Legislation passed that year for the expressed legislative purpose of “improving the delivery of trial-level indigent defense services by providing funding to counties and creating standards with which counties must comply.”
 The ISPDC has authority to both promulgate and enforce standards that all of the courts in all Idaho counties must meet in providing representation to the indigent.
-All counties must comply with the ISPDC standards, with significant financial penalties for the failure to do so, but the state is providing funding to help them through general appropriations of $5.4 million.
+All counties must comply with the ISPDC standards, with significant financial penalties for the failure to do so, but the state is providing general appropriations of $5.4 million in funding to help them.
 Read about the 2016 reform legislation here.
-The 6AC continues to work with the ISPDC as they draft standards and implement the legislative reforms.

-In 1989, Indiana began developing its current system for providing representation to indigent people who are facing the potential loss of liberty in felonies, misdemeanors, juvenile delinquency cases, and mental health commitments.
-That system — which has come to be known as “ the Indiana model” — allows for the state to reimburse counties for part of their expenses in providing representation to the poor in these cases, excluding misdemeanors (counties and cities must bear the full cost of providing misdemeanor representation), in exchange for complying with state standards.
+In 1989, Indiana began developing its current system for providing representation to indigent people who face the potential loss of their liberty in felonies, misdemeanors, juvenile delinquency cases, and mental health commitments.
+That system — which has come to be known as “the Indiana model” — allows for the state to reimburse counties for part of their expenses in providing representation to the poor in these cases, excluding misdemeanors (counties and cities must bear the full cost of providing misdemeanor representation), in exchange for complying with state standards.
 Counties can choose to seek reimbursement and comply with standards, or counties can choose to bear the full cost of providing indigent representation but not have to comply with standards.
-At the invitation of the Indiana Indigent Defense Study Advisory Group, composed of judges, legislators, prosecutors, defense attorneys, and other state criminal justice stakeholders, the 6AC conducted the first-ever statewide assessment of public defense services in Indiana under that system.
+At the invitation of the Indiana Indigent Defense Study Advisory Group, composed of judges, legislators, prosecutors, defense attorneys, and other state criminal justice stakeholders, in 2015 & 2016 the 6AC conducted the first-ever statewide assessment of public defense services in Indiana under that system.

-The 6AC’s report, The Right to Counsel in Indiana: An Assessment of Trial Level Indigent Defense Services, released October 24, 2016, is the culmination of a year-long study in which 6AC conducted courtroom observations, interviewed criminal justice stakeholders, and reviewed data in eight representative counties and from the state’s three state-level agencies related to the provision of indigent defense.
-The National Association of Criminal Defense Lawyers (NACDL) commissioned this report as a part of its public defense reform program, which is supported in part by both Koch Industries and the Foundation for Criminal Justice (FCJ).
+The 6AC’s report, The Right to Counsel in Indiana: Evaluation of Trial Level Indigent Defense Services, released October 24, 2016, is the culmination of a year-long study in which 6AC conducted courtroom observations, interviewed criminal justice stakeholders, and reviewed data in eight representative counties and from the state’s three state-level agencies related to the provision of indigent defense.
+The National Association of Criminal Defense Lawyers commissioned the report as a part of its public defense reform program, supported in part by both Koch Industries and the Foundation for Criminal Justice.